-The Trigger inputs are ekectrically identical to the digital inputs (i.e. a standard CMOS logic gate type with TTL compatible input levels and a built-in pull-up resistor,
+The Trigger inputs are electrically identical to the digital inputs (i.e. a standard CMOS logic gate type with TTL compatible input levels and a built-in pull-up resistor, 10 kOhm to +5V).
+They can be connected directly to mechanical switches, open-

-10 kOhm to +5V).
-They can be connected directly to mechanical switches, opencollector type outputs or most type of logic outputs.
+TU KONM to +5V).
+They can be connected directly to mechanical switches, open-collector type outputs or most type of logic outputs.